atsukotominaga/music-teaching/material/instruction/instruction.md

 > **Collect the short questionnaire**

-*Thank you for coming today and please feel free to contact me if you have any questions about my study.*
+*Thank you for coming today and please feel free to contact me if you have any questions about our study.*

 ## AFTER PARTICIPANT LEAVES:
 1. Check whether data were recorded correctly.
 If not, leave a memo on the checklist.